AEO and GEO Optimization Guide

 Why “answer-first” content works so well

-When people talk about answer-first content, they sometimes think it means dumbing things down.
-It doesn’t.
-It just means respecting how retrieval works.
+Answer-first content doesn’t mean dumbing things down.
+It means respecting how retrieval works.
 You give the system what it needs upfront:

 - a clear answer